Aikohh/aikohh.github.io/source/skill-tree.md

 (linear-drive)=
 ### ![icon](_static/skill/38px-NGSUISkillLinearDrive.png) Linear Drive
 At a specific time after unleashing a [Photon Art](#photon-arts), perform a Normal Attack to unleash an extra attack that moves you toward or away from your target depending on your directional movement input.
+The timing is indicated by a purple glow that appears on your character shortly after finishing a Photon Art.
 This is a great skill for adjusting your position, and also deals decent damage comparable to a Photon Art.
 Linear Drive also restores PP and applies a good amount of [Treble Clef](#treble-clef-marking).